19hours/sg-statutes/Acts/Stamp Duties Act.md

 (2) In the case of impressed stamps, if the Commissioner is satisfied that the stamp was bought at his office, he may repay the value of the stamp in money without making any deduction therefrom.

-9Sections 59, 60 and 61 to be repealed when section 36 of the Stamp Duties (Amendment) Act 1999 is brought into operation.
+9Sections 59, 60 and 61 to be repealed when section 36 of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) is brought into operation.

-Sections 2(a), 36, 37 and 39(2) of the Stamp Duties (Amendment) Act 1999 (Act 33/99) were not in operation at the time of this Revised Edition.
+(Sections 2 (a), 36 and 37 of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) were not in operation at the time of this Revised Edition.)

 ## PART IX